SC

 If your business sells furniture and you bring in $80,000 in sales but paid $48,000 to buy the furniture from suppliers, your gross profit is $32,000.
 That money has to cover your rent, staff wages, advertising, and everything else before you call what is left net profit.

 Gross profit on its own is a number.
 Gross margin is that number shown as a percentage of revenue.
 It is the more useful figure when comparing your business to others or tracking performance over time.
+If you want to go further and see what percentage of each sale you actually keep after all costs, the profit margin calculator covers that in one step.

 Gross Profit Formula